-Strategies For Reducing Alcohol Exposed Pregnancies
+Strategies for Reducing Alcohol-Exposed Pregnancies

-Helping Women Prepare for Pregnancy
+Preconception Care: Helping Women Prepare for Pregnancy

 While 50% of pregnancies are unplanned, this means that 50% of pregnancies are planned.
 Service providers can help women to consider: